clairefields15/overlook-hotel/README.md

 - Vanilla JavaScript
 - HTML
-- SCSS (CSS)
+- SASS (SCSS/CSS)
 - Testing with Mocha and Chai
 - Webpack
 - dayjs
+- fetching customer, booking and room data from an API provided by Turing
-- fetching from the Unsplash API
+- fetching room images from the Unsplash API

 ## Contributors